DaveParillo/OpenDSA/RST/en/Background/OO.rst

 .. codeinclude:: Background/Inheritance

-when run, produces the following output:
+When run, produces the following output:

   'test1' does not equal 'test2'.
   'test1' is an Object.